• Kitchen Trends

 Lacanche History

 Lacanche is named after the small Burgundy village in France.
-Ranges, ovens and other cooking equipment has been produced since the 19th century.
+Ranges, ovens, and other cooking equipment have been produced since the 19th century.
 Craftsmanship in metal is at the forefront of the Lacanche brand.
 Lacanche notes that some of the first wood and cooking stoves they produced for homes across France were the first of their type built in the country.

 Lacanche Ranges

 Lacanche offers a “Classic” line and a “Modern” line.
-As the names would imply, the Classic line offer a vintage look and rustic appeal, while the “Modern” line is well, modernized in appearance.
+As the names would imply, the Classic line offers a vintage look and rustic appeal, while the “Modern” line is more minimal and modernized in appearance.
 At first glance, it appears the Modern line has a long block of stainless steel behind the knobs.

 Each of the 12 models is offered in the “Classic” version or the “Modern version: Cormatin, Rully, Beaune, Bussy, Cluny, Chagny, Volnay, Vougeot, Chambertin, Chassagne, Savigny, and Saulieu.
 The models range from 27 9/16″ to 43 ½”.